As a child, I used to listen to cassette tapes all the time. As it turns out, audiobooks have even more benefits for me now that I’m an adult!

 I still love picking up my favorite stories from pre-audio days to listen to instead of re-reading the books.

 I used to have trouble falling asleep.
-Not really bad, no insomnia.
-But lying awake just that little bit longer than is comfortable.
+It wasn’t bad, no insomnia.
+But I was lying awake just that little bit longer than is comfortable.
 And you probably know how that can backfire sometimes.
-At first, I’d just lie awake not thinking anything specific and then, boom, “Oh damn, I’ll so tired tomorrow“.
+At first, I’d just lie there not thinking anything specific and then, boom, “Oh damn, I’ll be so tired tomorrow“.

-Until that fateful day when I discovered audiobooks.
+Audiobooks completely fixed this for me.
 There might still be the odd night here and there when I struggle.
 But most nights I fall asleep about 2 minutes after lying down.
-I know because the next morning, when I go to my audiobook bookmark, I find that’s also pretty much the last bit I
+I know this for a fact because the next morning I go to my audiobook bookmark.
+And that’s usually the last bit of the story I remember!

 We have an RV and it is so thoroughly enjoyable to listen to a great story while driving somewhere!

 Fortunately, I don’t have to commute.
-But my husband has to drive an hour to and from work and he has developed almost as much of an audiobook addiction as me by now.
+But my husband has to drive an hour to and from work and he has developed almost as much of an audiobook addiction as me since I got him hooked.
 The books keep him nicely entertained on an otherwise extremely boring daily trip.
 I think they even cured his road rage!

-Audiobooks are also a true blessing for those bookworms among us who get sick when reading while sitting in a moving car or train.
+Audiobooks are also a true blessing for those bookworms among us who get motion sickness when trying to read in a moving car or train.

-Audiobooks have been invented for the blind and continue to be an amazing invention for not only visually impaired readers, but millions of people who can’t read books because they aren’t physically able to hold it or have trouble reading due to dyslexia or brain injuries.
+But audiobooks have been invented for the blind.
+And they continue to be an amazing invention not only for visually impaired readers but for millions of people who can’t read books because they aren’t physically able to hold a paperback or e-reader or have trouble reading due to dyslexia or brain injuries.

 Everyone deserves to enjoy books, the escapism they offer, the information they can transport, and the ability to go to places that aren’t real or that you can’t reach for whatever reason.